Can You Buy a House with an LLC and Rent It to Yourself?

 Why Consider Buying a House with an LLC?

 LLCs come in a variety of shapes and sizes.
 A single person can form a limited liability company to protect their business if they are self-employed and want to separate their business income from personal funds.
+An LLC is a business structure and legal entity that separates personal and business assets, providing a formal distinction between the two.
 LLCs are often formed to protect assets from litigation or ensure privacy in business transactions.

 Mortgages for LLCs are becoming increasingly easier to obtain.
 Loans for LLCs typically require a 25 percent down payment, although there are programs available for lower down payments with certain restrictions and requirements.

 People form LLCs most often when they are looking to buy a rental property.
+Real estate investors frequently use LLCs for the tax advantages and operational flexibility they offer.
 However, there are some times when you might want to use a limited liability company to purchase a primary residence.

 Protecting Personal Assets

 For many people, the house they own is their most valuable asset.
-The average home price for fall 2023 is $430,300, which means countless homeowners have hundreds of thousands of dollars in equity from the properties they own.
+The average home price today is $415,500, which means countless homeowners have hundreds of thousands of dollars in equity from the properties they own.

 If the homeowner falls into debt or gets sued, collections officers could go after the property.
 A limited liability company protects that.

 This also works the other way.
 Business owners form LLCs in order to protect their personal assets from being pursued.
-If the company falls into debt, creditors and collectors can’t go after the personal accounts and assets of the business owners.
+If the company falls into debt, creditors and collectors can’t go after the personal accounts and assets of the business owners—only the company’s assets are at risk.
+This structure provides personal liability protection, meaning your personal finances are shielded from business-related debts or lawsuits as long as you maintain proper legal separation between personal and business finances.

 Liability protection can protect you, your family, and your assets in the event of a lawsuit or debt.